 Note that, for all $n\in\N$,

-Now assume that the reinforcement matrix $(a_{k,l})_{k,l\in V(G)}$ is defined as follows, depending on $(p_n)_{n\in\N}$ and $(q_n)_{n\in\N}$, for all $i\in\N$:
+Now assume that the reinforcement matrix $(a_{k,l})_{k,l\in G}$ is defined as follows, depending on $(p_n)_{n\in\N}$ and $(q_n)_{n\in\N }$, for all $i\in\N$:

 Let $x\in\De$ be a stable equilibrium of (\ref{eqdiff}).
-Then, by Theorem \ref{partition}, ${\bf(P)}_{S(x)}$ holds, so that $S(x)$ consists of two vertices or a triangle (it cannot be made of four vertices, because of ${\bf(P)}_{S(x)}${\bf(c)}).
+Then, by Theorem \ref{partition}, (P)$_{S(x)}$ holds, so that $S(x)$\vadjust{\goodbreak} consists of two vertices or a triangle [it cannot be made of four vertices, because of (P)$_{S(x)}$(c)].
 Assume